Eptisam/template-c-0/README.md

 ## Exercise 0.22
 > Use for-loops to print "hourglasses" of different sizes.
 Enter your code here:
+I couldn't figure this in time.
+I got it to print the the top half of the while loop but the bottom half I couldn't do

 ```
 // Paste your program here